ramiroaraujo/alfred-transmit-workflow/README.md

 * _2014-01-03_ - Search in both Favorite name and host
 * _2014-01-20_ - Added support for Favorites.xml
 * _2014-01-30_ - Rebuilt XML search to use different Ruby xml parser
+* _2014-03-14_ - Corrected bug that prevented listing of anonymous ftp accounts